 The nation was to observe the rites at one location only (Deut 12:1–27).
 For over 300 years that place was Shiloh.
 Then David brought the Tabernacle to Jerusalem, the new capital, and that city became the central place of worship, and in Solomon’s reign the Tabernacle was replaced with a stone building.
-Just three decades later, the northern tribes seceded from Judah and reverted to paganism.
+Three decades later, the northern tribes seceded from Judah and reverted to paganism.
 So did the southern tribes.
 Like their Canaanite neighbours, they erected pillars of Baal on every high hill and wooden Asherahs under every green tree, and looked to promote fertility by fornicating and sacrificing before them (I Ki 14:22-24).
 The Temple itself was closed for a time.
 Only after a long period of abeyance did Hezekiah (727-c.686 BC) restore centralised worship.
 Meanwhile the book of Deuteronomy, which set out the covenant as renewed under Joshua, was completely forgotten and only resurfaced when another king ordered the Temple to be repaired, shortly before the Exile (II Chr 34:14f).
 The one festival that probably was kept throughout was the Feast of Ingathering.
 Even then, its deeper significance, reminding the Israelites that they were forced to live in the wilderness before they came into their inheritance, did not register until after their return from Babylon (Neh 8:17).
 The requirement to read out the Law every seventh year during the Feast was also not observed: it had been commanded in the very book that had gone missing (Deut 31:10-13).

 Like the other rites, the Feast of Ingathering, or Tabernacles, had prophetic significance, for a time would come when the Jews would again find themselves in the wilderness, living in tents as refugees.
 That is why Peter, not knowing what he was saying, offered to make tents for Moses and Elijah at Christ’s transfiguration.
 The two witnesses were to instruct the Jews about their Messiah before he came in glory.
-He himself would then lead them into the land and bring them into the bond of the covenant.
+He himself would then lead the Israelites into the land and bring them into the bond of the covenant.
 He would thresh and glean them one by one (Isa 27:12).